anfilat/mpzjs/README.markdown

 Limitations
 ===========

-It's not thread safe now.

-It's not work in Windows now.
+It doesn't work in Windows now.

 API
 ===